wamdy/ConvertOneNote2MarkDown/README.md

     ```.\ConvertOneNote2MarkDown-v2.ps1```
     * If you would like to see detailed logs about the conversion process, use the `-Verbose` switch:
     ```.\ConvertOneNote2MarkDown-v2.ps1 -Verbose```
-    * If you have trouble, try running both Onenote and Powershell as an administrator.
+    * If you see an error about scripts being blocked, run this line (don't worry, this only allows the current powershell process to bypass security):
-    * If you receive an error, try running this line to bypass security:
+    ``Set-ExecutionPolicy Bypass -Scope Process -Force``
-    ``Set-ExecutionPolicy Bypass -Scope Process``
+    * If you see any other [common errors](#common-errors), try running both Onenote and Powershell as an administrator.
 1. If you chose to use a configuration file `config.ps1`, skip to the next step.
 If you did not choose to use a configuration file, the script will ask you for configuration interactively.
     * It starts off asking whether to do a dry run.
 This is useful for trying out different settings until you find one you like.
     * It will ask you for the path to store the markdown folder structure.
 Please use an empty folder.
 If using VS Code, you might not be able to paste the filepath - right click on the blinking cursor and it will paste from clipboard.
 Use a full absolute path.